clarkfitzg/stat196K/datasets.md

 > to have been a minor occurrence, whereas if it had an extremely negative average tone, it
 > suggests a far more serious occurrence.

-Kinds of questions we could do:
+It would be cool to ask two kinds of questions- one that we could easily verify the solution to with Google bigquery, and one that a database cannot easily do.

+Example questions:

 1. Count up events of interest- location or type of event.
 1. Create a histogram of one of these numeric columns.